blarghmatey/podcastinit/content/episode34.md

 Category: Episodes
 Tags: Solar Astronomy, Science, Physics

+### Summary
+What is Solar Physics?
+How does it differ from AstroPhysics?
+What does this all have to do with Python?
+In this episode we answer all of those questions when we interview Stuart Mumford about his work on SunPy.
+So put on your sunglasses and learn about how to use Python to decipher the secrets of our closest star.

+<iframe id="audio_iframe" src="http://www.podbean.com/media/player/x9cik-5ab4d9?from=yiiadmin&skin=103&postId=5944537&download=1&share=1&fonts=Helvetica&auto=0" height="100" width="100%" frameborder="0" scrolling="no" data-name="pb-iframe-player"></iframe>

 ### Brief Introduction
 - Hello and welcome to Podcast.\_\_init\_\_, the podcast about Python and the people who make it great.